 4. Schedule.
 Routine.
 Consistency.
 And a ton of Patience!

-If you should catch your puppy circling for a spot inside to got potty, or even starting to squat… say NO in a firm voice, clap your hands or make a loud noise to startle your puppy.
+If you should catch your puppy circling for a spot inside to go potty, or even starting to squat… say NO in a firm voice.
 Then immediately take him outside, and tell him to go potty.

 If you haven’t read our Bring Your New Dog Home post yet, head over there now to get some great tips on your first few months with your puppy.

 How to get dog pee out of carpet